SaharaLabsAI/Verifiable-ClawGuard/README.md

 In the future, the guardrail will maintain a allowlist of acceptable builds of the agent.
 In addition, during the enclave boot, we will disable arbitary command execution of Openclaw inside the enclave.

 5. The OpenClaw gateway should be accessible from EC2 on ws://127.0.0.1:18789.
 Run SSH port forwarding from your local computer, open the web client in a broswer, and request attestation in the chat.
+Send `%attest%` to obtain the full attestation document.

 6. Verify the attestation against the known PCR2 obtained earlier.
 ```